-Recommended: Watch this video!
+Recommended: Watch these videos!

 Road conditions in Iceland vary substantially.
 Route 1 is mostly paved, but other country roads are often very narrow, steep and washboarded gravel tracks with potholes and sharp corners.
 Those unfamiliar with such conditions often find it difficult to drive on Icelandic roads, especially gravel roads.

 - Choose a vehicle which you are used to driving and can handle easily.

 - Slow down when you meet other vehicles, especially when driving on a gravel road.
 Where the road changes from a paved road to a gravel road, you need to slow down considerably.
 Many serious accidents occur every year at such places, especially among drivers who are unfamiliar with such road conditions.
 They lose control of their vehicle and drive off the road.

 - Blind summits are common in Iceland.
 Slow down and keep to the right-hand edge of the road.

 - One-lane bridges are still common in Iceland.
 Slow down and use caution when driving across them